nhayward/revpit/user/pages/02.editors/carly-bornstein-hayward/bio.md

 instagram:
     name: 'Book Light Editorial'
     url: 'https://www.instagram.com/booklighteditorial/'
-2018-editor: true
+2019-editor: true
 mini: true
 ---

 ##### Bio

-Carly Bornstein-Hayward is a developmental editor specializing in genre fiction, including but not limited to romance, mystery, fantasy, erotica, and YA.
-Carly will help you find your voice and bring your vision to the reader.
-She will be your book’s best friend.
+Carly Bornstein-Hayward is a developmental editor who will help you find your voice and bring your vision to the reader.
+Editing combines her creativity and her love of reading, giving advice, and logic puzzles.
+Carly will be your book’s best friend.

-She has worked in the publishing industry for 10 years, including at a big 5 publishing house, a small press, a literary agency, a hybrid publisher, and a self-publishing house that helped indie-authors.
-Carly graduated Magna Cum Laude with a B.A. in English.
+She has worked in the publishing industry for over 10 years, including at a big 5 publishing house, a small press, a literary agency, a hybrid publisher, and a self-publishing house that helped indie-authors.
+That experience has helped her to see the industry from all different angles.
 She is a member of the Editorial Freelancers Association, Chicago Women in Publishing, and she was a panelist at Book Expo America 2016.
-She is also a co-founding Revise & Resub (RevPit) editor and a ShoreIndie editor.
+She is also a co-founding RevPit editor and when not reading or working she lounges with her husband being vastly amused by their cats or binge-watching TV.

 ##### MSWL

 I love to read everything, but this year, I’m trying to narrow down my wish list (please don’t tempt me, I will feel left out).
 This year I am taking Adult, YA, and NA.
 I’m accepting most romance subgenres, including historical, paranormal, and erotica, but not contemporary.
-I’d also love to see fantasy, magical realism, historical fiction, dystopian, speculative/light scifi, and mystery/thriller.
-This year I DO NOT want anything contemporary (unless it has magical elements or is a mystery/thriller), horror, hard sci-fi (ex: space operas or aliens), or MG.
+I’d also love to see fantasy, magical realism, historical fiction, dystopian, and speculative/light scifi.
+This year I DO NOT want anything contemporary (unless it has fantasy/sci-fi elements), horror, hard sci-fi (ex: space operas or aliens), mystery/thriller, or MG.

-Some elements that will make me flip: an immersive world, mythology, time-travel, fairy tale retellings, new twists on old tropes, diverse characters (including but not limited to LGBTQA, racially diverse, and disabled characters), anything #OwnVoices, and characters that are bibliophiles (although, to be fair, this is common because we are all bibliophiles).
+Some elements that will make me flip: diverse characters (including but **not** limited to LGBTQA+, racially diverse, and disabled characters), anything #OwnVoices, an immersive world, mythology, time-travel (ala Doctor Who), upside-down retellings, new twists on old tropes, and characters that are bibliophiles (although, to be fair, this is common because we are all bibliophiles).

 Let’s break it down.
 I’m accepting:

- * Adult: fantasy, romance (paranormal, historical, erotica), soft sci-fi, mystery/thriller, historical fiction
+ * Adult: fantasy, romance (paranormal, historical, erotica), soft sci-fi, historical fiction
  * New Adult: fantasy, romance, paranormal, historical fiction
  * Young Adult: fantasy, romance, magic realism, paranormal, historical, dystopian

-**No**: nonfiction, hard sci-fi, contemporary (with the above exceptions), horror, or MG.
+**No**: nonfiction, hard sci-fi, contemporary (with the above exceptions), horror, mystery/thriller, or MG.

 ##### Q&A